myrahm/tribute-page/README.md

 # tribute-page
-a tribute page completed for freeCodeCamp's responsive web design certification course
+project two of freeCodeCamp's web design course; which was to create a simple tribute page for an individual of our choosing